 523 Knoles Dr.

 Will I be required to quarantine or isolate after international travel to NAU?
 Accordion Closed

-Students living in NAU dormitories may be required to move into on-campus temporary quarantine dormitories for COVID-19 testing after international travel.
-Final decisions have not been made and more information about mandatory quarantine or testing requirements will be available at a later date.
+Students living in NAU residence halls may be required to complete temporary quarantine for COVID-19 testing after international travel.
+Final decisions have not been made by NAU at this time and more information about mandatory quarantine or testing requirements will be available at a later date.

 Travel to Flagstaff

 Do I have to get a COVID-19 test before flying to the United States?
 Accordion Closed

 On January 12, 2021, the Centers for Disease Control and Prevention announced an Order requiring all air passengers arriving to the U.S. from a foreign country to get tested for COVID-19 no more than 3 days before their flight departure.
 Travelers are required to present the negative test result or documentation of having recovered from COVID-19 to the airline before boarding their flight.
 More information about this public health requirement is available from the Centers for Disease Control.
 All travelers should check with their airlines directly about any additional requirements.

 Can I fly directly to Flagstaff?
 Accordion Closed

 Yes!
 The most convenient way to arrive at NAU is to fly directly to Flagstaff Pulliam Airport.
 There are daily non-stop flights to Flagstaff from Denver (DEN), Dallas (DFS), and Phoenix through American Airlines and United Airlines.